pvavra/temp-ipsy/docs/open-science/research-data-management/archive.md

 # Archive your data

-Although archiving evokes the end of a process, for research data this is only a further step that aims at preserving the physical files for a long time and at the same time at allowing the re-usal of such data.
+Although archiving evokes the end of a process, for research data this is only a further step aiming at the preservation of the physical files for a long time (at least 10 years) and at the same time aiming at the re-usal of such data.

 ## Where are data archived at Ipsy?